mpwalsh8/wpgform/readme.txt

 == Usage ==

-As features have been added, usage of the `gform` shortcode has grown increasing complex.
+As features have been added, usage of the `gform` shortcode has grown increasing complex (the `gform` shortcode is now *deprecated*).
 Begining with v0.46, a second shortcode, `wpgform` has been introduced in conjunction with a Custom Post Type to define forms deprecating usage of the `gformn` shortcode.
 Usage of the new shortcode and Custom Post Type is much, much easier than the complexities of the original `gform` shortcode.
 Users are strong encouraged to migrate usage to the new shortcode and Custom Post Type.
 New features will only be added to the Custom Post Type usage model.

 The WordPress Google Form shortcode `wpgform` supports a single attribute.
 The rest of the controls are derived from the information stored with the Custom Post Type.